utzcoz/utzcoz.github.io/_posts/2020-05-12-Analyze-window-resizing.markdown

 `AMS.resizeTask` notifies the `TaskRecord` to change its size, and use its `WindowContainerController` to notify the window container in WMS space, which will notify the layer in `SurfaceFlinger`.

-If `TaskPositioner` reeceives the `ACTION_UP` or `ACTION_CANCEL` event, it will invoke `AMS.resizeTask` to notify `TaskRecord` the last time, and invoke `TaskPositioningController.finishTaskPositioning` to finish drag resizing.
+If `TaskPositioner` receives the `ACTION_UP` or `ACTION_CANCEL` event, it will invoke `AMS.resizeTask` to notify `TaskRecord` the last time, and invoke `TaskPositioningController.finishTaskPositioning` to finish drag resizing.
 Also it will notify the `Task` the drag resizing finished.

 The `finishTaskPositioning` in `TaskPositioningController` is just to unregister `TaskPositioner` from system, and remove it from InputWindow list.